 Sarah is a member of the Knoxville Symphony Orchestra.
 She received her Undergraduate and Master’s Performance degrees at Cleveland Institute of Music, as well as a minor in Suzuki Pedagogy and a Suzuki teaching certification.
 Sarah began studies at the age of four and was later trained in the Precollege division at the Manhattan School of Music.

-Grace is a first year master's student at Stony Brook University, where she will study with renowned professor Phil Setzer of the Emerson String Quartet.
-She completed her undergraduate studies at Oberlin Conservatory on the Dean’s Scholarship where she studied with Sibbi Bernhardsson and was a finalist in the Oberlin Conservatory Senior Concerto Competition, the school's most prestigious competition.
+Grace is currently pursuing her Master's Degree in Violin Performance from Stony Brook University, where she studies with renowned professor Phil Setzer of the Emerson String Quartet.
+She completed her undergraduate studies at Oberlin Conservatory on the Dean’s Scholarship. where she studied with Sibbi Bernhardsson.
+She was finalist in the Oberlin Conservatory Senior Concerto Competition, the school's most prestigious competition.

 At eleven years old, Grace was accepted into the New Orleans Center for Creative Arts, a highly competitive high school conservatory, where she then studied until graduating high school.
 She won the Greater New Orleans Youth Orchestra Concerto Competition and the New Orleans Center for Creative Arts Chamber Festival Competition.
 Grace has spent her summers studying at Boston University Tanglewood Institute, Madeline Island Chamber Music Festival, Green Mountain Chamber Music Festival, Interlochen Music Festival, Interharmony International Music Festival, and Philadelphia Music International Festival.

 She has also performed in masterclasses for world-class violinists including Maurcio Fuks, Ronald Copes, and Rachel Barton Pine.
-She has taught group violin class through the Northern Ohio Youth Orchestra and privately to non-music majors at Oberlin College.
+She has studied viola with Kirsten Docter, former violist in the Cavani String Quartet.
+She has taught group class through the Northern Ohio Youth Orchestra and privately to non-music majors at Oberlin College.

 Caitlyn is on a full ride violin scholarship at Mercer University’s Robert McDuffie Center for Strings where she studies with David Kim (Concertmaster of the Philadelphia Orchestra), Robert McDuffie (Grammy-nominated violinist), and Amy Schwartz-Moretti (award-winning chamber musician).